-Essentially you need not just distractions for them or using up your afternoon nap time to teach (this sounds terrible to me)
+Essentially you need not just distractions for them or use up your afternoon nap time to teach (this sounds terrible to me)

-School time in your home won’t look that same as mine.
+School time in your home won’t look the same as mine.

 But for an hour or a little more a day, you need peace.